agentsguha/saptarshiguha.github.io/_posts/2013-06-19-Hashtables-in-terra.md

 	end

 The variables `ck`, `cuk` and `vk` are upvalues for `Iterator:next()`, thus state is kept across calls.
 Once again the casting is done appropriately.

+## Example
 And example of it's use is then

 	C = terralib.includec("stdio.h")
 	C1 = terralib.includec("stdlib.h")